lauren-ta237/the-back-end-and-front-end-plus-database-for-crud/README.md

   "message": "Item deleted successfully"
 }

+---

 Notes

-You can test all API endpoints using Swagger UI at /docs
+Test all API endpoints using Swagger UI at /docs

-Make sure the backend is running before starting the frontend
+Ensure the backend is running before starting the frontend

-Adjust endpoint names (items) based on your actual models
+Adjust endpoint names (e.g., items) based on your actual models